lsbardel/python-stdnet/docs/source/tutorial.rst

 Tutorial
 ============================

-In this section we will walk you though all the main aspect of the library, following a simple application as example.
-We will refer back to the library API as much as possible.
+In this section we will walk you though all the main aspects of the library, following a simple application as example.
+We will refer back to the :ref:`library API <model-index>` as much as possible so that advanced configuration parameters and functionalities can be investigated.

 .. _creating-models: